danieloberbillig/atha-website/DevLog.md

     - for local test run: *JEKYLL_ENV=production jekyll serve*
-    - NOT WORKING - KNOWN ISSUE: DO MANUAL INSTEAD FOLLOWING https://michaelsoolee.com/google-analytics-jekyll/ https://github.com/lavas-project/jekyll-pwa
+    - NOT WORKING - KNOWN ISSUE: DO MANUAL INSTEAD FOLLOWING https://michaelsoolee.com/google-analytics-jekyll/ Code now included but seems not to work from my machine and on gh-pages: 0 visitors https://github.com/lavas-project/jekyll-pwa
     - added to Gem file and used *bundle* to install gem
     - No Manifesto.json specified yet